Assessment support package

 Departments reviewed all programmes and modules over the summer to make the necessary adjustments to move teaching and learning online.

 Assessments have also been designed upfront to take into account the fact that students will be sitting these online, and in situations which may be more challenging.
-Teaching staff have evaluated modules with practical content to assess what content can be delivered online and what content might be moved and delivered at the point at which in-person teaching should be able to take place.
+Teaching staff have evaluated modules with practical content to assess what content can be delivered online and what content might be moved and delivered at the point in-person teaching should be able to take place.

 This means that assessments will reflect the redesigned teaching and learning that has taken place, and will be assessed in ways that are designed to work online.
 Examinations now take place over a 24-hour period to take into account the potential for differences in time zones, and the additional challenges that some students may face due to their personal circumstances.